realA10001986/Time-Circuits-Display/README.md

 In this mode, the TCD shows a fixed, pre-programmed time in the *Present Time* display.
 Also after a time travel, the *Present Time* display will stay fixed at the time you travelled to.
 This is useful for exhibitions or for filming.

-To enable this mode, type 999 followed by ENTER.
+To enable this mode, enter keypad command 999.
 The default fixed time will be displayed.
 To change this time, type 99mmddyyyyhhMM followed by ENTER.
-999 plus ENTER takes you back to normal mode.
+Keypad command 999 takes you back to normal mode.

 Exhibition mode is persistent; the pre-programmed time will be stored and retrieved after a reboot/power-down.

 Not strictly part of Exhibition mode, but related: If you want your TCD to display specific times in the *Destination Time* and/or *Last Time Departed* displays, you can program those times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays).
 Those times will be displayed, but replaced as soon as a time travel takes place.
-To quickly restore the displays to your pre-programmed times, enter 998 followed by ENTER.
+To quickly restore the displays to your pre-programmed times, enter keypad command 998.

 ### Audio Output